luke-h1/discord-bot-v2/README.md

 ## local-setup
   * npm i
-  * create a .env that and add a BOT_TOKEN field that contains your discord bot token
+  * create a .env file in the root of the project and add a BOT_TOKEN field that contains your discord bot token
   * npm run dev